When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

-\begin{itemize}[leftmargin=10pt, itemindent=0pt, topsep=0pt] \item \textbf{RQ1: Revisiting APR efficiency.} We revisit the efficiency of APR systems by making the first attempt to (1) measure repair efficiency by the number of test executions, and (2) compare the efficiency of different APR systems with consistent RTS configurations to eliminate the bias from RTS strategies.
+\item \textbf{RQ1: Revisiting APR efficiency.} We revisit the efficiency of APR systems by making the first attempt to (1) measure repair efficiency by the number of test executions, and (2) compare the efficiency of different APR systems with consistent RTS configurations to eliminate the bias from RTS strategies.

 \item \textbf{RQ2: Overall impact of RTS strategies.} We investigate the efficiency improvement achieved by different RTS strategies based on their reduction of test executions.